 2020 was the year that I took off from just about everything, so I’m starting 2021 a bit early, in a more fresh manner.

-I can be contacted via email at drumwild at gmail dot com, or via the social networking links at the top of the page.
+I can be contacted via email at drumwild at gmail dot com.
 I encourage you to write if you are interested in beginner music lessons via video [drums, guitar, bass, keyboard], or if you are a musician near the Salem, Oregon area who is interested in making music [post-pandemic, of course].

 Thank you for visiting!